-This course provides fundamental information concerning common diseases and disorders of each body system.
+This course provides a review of anatomy and physiology per body system and fundamental information concerning common diseases and disorders of each body system.
 For each system, the disease or disorder is highlighted including: description, etiology, signs and symptoms, diagnostic procedures, treatment, management, prognosis, and prevention.
-Topics include: introduction to disease and diseases of body systems.
+Topics include: review of anatomy and physiology and diseases of the body systems.